 Self-employed contributors report net income from self-employment — gross receipts minus business expenses, from Schedule C of the 2024 tax return.
 The DDX pulls this from the IRS, so the number you’d enter manually matches what the DDX auto-fills.

-A separate question asks about business equity for the asset section — the net value of the business (assets minus liabilities).
-Businesses with fewer than 100 employees are excluded from the asset calculation entirely under the 2024 redesign, so the equity question only matters for larger businesses.
+A separate question asks about business equity for the asset section, meaning the net value of the business (assets minus liabilities).
+For 2026-27, a business the family owns and controls with 100 or fewer full-time or full-time-equivalent employees is excluded from reportable assets entirely, as is a family farm the family lives on, so the equity question only reaches larger operations.
+The full rule is in what counts as assets on the FAFSA.
 Income from a small business still counts on the income side regardless of the asset exclusion.

 If you took a draw from a sole-proprietorship business during 2024, that’s not separately reported — the Schedule C net income already reflects it.
 If you took dividends from an S-corporation or partnership distributions, those flow through to your AGI via the relevant tax forms (Schedule K-1) and are captured in the DDX.